 |Going Live peak||Homepage||200||20|

 |Activations||20||20||Simulation of author behavior.|

-Error scenarios must also be tested to ensure that the system reacts correctly and appropriately.
+Test error scenarios to ensure that the system reacts correctly and appropriately.
 Not only in how the error itself is handled, but the impact it may have on performance.
 For example:

-When devising these tests it should be remembered that not all scenarios will occur regularly.
+When devising these tests, it should be remembered that not all scenarios occur regularly.
 However, their impact on the entire system is important.